 You already know that your passwords should be strong, duh.
 But besides using long combinations of random numbers, letters, and symbols, you should also make each password you use unique to that account.
 If you use the same password for multiple accounts, a hacker who gains access to one account also has access to your other accounts.
 So keep separate passwords and change them every few months.
 Sound like too much to remember?
 Some great options include LastPass or Dashlane.

-2. You overshare on social media
+2. Oversharing on social media

 It’s easier than ever to share details of your life, but all that social media sharing can leave you vulnerable to identity thieves, who can piece together information you share to crack your passwords and answers to security questions.
 Disable location sharing, don’t reveal your birthday or the first concert you attended, and give a second thought to telling the world you’re on vacation.
 It’s always better to post after you’ve returned!
 There’s nothing worse than advertising that your home is unattended from this date to that date.

-3. You regularly connect to public Wi-Fi
+3. Regularly connecting to public Wi-Fi

 Although you may enjoy setting up a makeshift office in a coffee shop equipped with Wi-Fi, tread very carefully.
 Public Wi-Fi networks make it easy for hackers to see everything you do while you use the connection.
 If you must use public Wi-Fi, never log into banks or social media accounts, and consider using a virtual private network (VPN) to protect your sensitive data.
 VPNs act like a tunnel around your information so potential thieves cannot see all your data.

-4. You immediately open unfamiliar email
+4. Immediately opening an unfamiliar email

 If you don’t think twice before opening an email (or attachment) from an unfamiliar sender, you put yourself at serious risk of phishing.
 Phishers are scammers who send emails containing links or attachments that, once you click on them, can trick you into revealing your login information or infect your computer with malware or ransomware.